SaintArthur/Git-Learning/README.md

-Hi! this project i made to learn how to use git
+Hi! this project i made to learn/pratice how to use git